Tynes/document-enricher/README.md

 It is important to place the query at the end of the script.
 The script will print the docs that match.

+It would also be possible to write the results of the query to a file.

 ## Technologies
 - Node.js